 Marmur Medical was founded in 2012 by Dr. Ellen Marmur, a recognized leader in the field of dermatology.Our highly personal practice is geared toward addressing the specific needs of each and every patient, and we treat all of our patients with the utmost care and respect.

 We offer a full range of services, from annual skin cancer screenings to the latest cosmetic dermatology procedures, including laser technologies such as Fraxel and effective injections such as Botox and Juvederm.In addition to her work with her patients, Dr. Marmur has headed several research studies, with a focus on skin cancer prevention and anti-aging treatments.

-Marmur Medical is located at 12 East 87th Street, between Fifth Avenue and Madison Avenue, right by Central Park.
+The main office is located at 12 East 87th Street, Suite 1A, between Fifth Avenue and Madison Avenue, right by Central Park.

 “Our goal is to find the simplest, most straightforward solution to your skin’s needs.”

 We believe that health and beauty are intimately connected.
 Your skin’s appearance reveals a great deal about your overall well-being, and taking care of your skin involves a holistic approach to your lifestyle, including exercise, diet, sleep, and even happiness.